xStarbound/xStarbound/doc/lua/object.md

 Sets the object's material spaces to the specified list, or clears them if unspecified.
 List entries should be in the form of `pair<Vec2I, String>` specifying the relative position and material name of materials to be set.

-**Warning:** Objects should only set material spaces within their occupied tile spaces to prevent Bad Things™ from happening.
+**Warning:** Objects should only set material spaces within their occupied tile spaces to prevent Bad Things™ (i.e., weird collision and tile placement) from happening.

 ---